4 Day Pediatric Gait Analysis and Orthotic Management (OSKAR) and/or 1 Day Advanced Pediatric Gait Course

 The Shirley Ryan AbilityLab is recognized by the New York State Education Department's State Board for Physical Therapy as an approved provider of physical therapy and physical therapist assistant continuing education.
 This four-day course has been approved for 31.5 Contact Hours (6.0 Hours Self-Study,25.5 Live).
 Advanced course has been approved for an additional 6.5 contact hours.

-This program has applied for up to 31.5 credits through the American Board for Certification in O&P (ABC) for Orthotists, Orthotic Assistants, Orthotic Technicians, and Orthotic Fitters and Pedorthists.
+This program has approved for up to 31.5 credits through the American Board for Certification in O&P (ABC) for Orthotists, Orthotic Assistants, Orthotic Technicians, and Orthotic Fitters and Pedorthists.
 Full participation in this program is required to be eligible for the full amount of credits.
 Advanced course application for 6.5 credits.

 Illinois Early Intervention